LavanyaSrini/Gender-Classification/README.md

 # Gender-Classification

-Male and female Gender Classification using Gabor filters.
+Male and female Gender Classification using Gabor filters-CNN.